richardsjoqvist/silverstripe-news/README.md

 section with financial news.
 In that case the general news section might have the namespace "news", press releases might be called "press" and the financial section could have the namespace "financial".

-If you leave the third parameter empty the NewsHelper::Entries() method will return items regardless of the namespace.
+If you omit the third parameter the `NewsHelper::Entries()` method will return items regardless of the namespace.
 It is also possible to list items from several selected namespaces by separating them with a comma:

-	class Page_Controller extends ContentController {
+	class Page_Controller extends ContentController
+	{
 		function LatestNews() {
 			$itemToSkip = 0;
 			$itemsToReturn = 5;
-			$namespace = "news,press";
+			$namespace = 'news,press';
 			return NewsHelper::Entries($itemsToSkip, $itemToReturn, $namespace);
 		}
 	}